By Nathan Reynoso, Crude Accountability Communications Assistant

 At Crude Accountability, we witness first-hand the disenfranchisement and suppression of the people’s voices in Eurasia.
 Last year, Turkmenistan held elections without any real opposition to President Serdar Berdymukhamedov’s grip on power.
 Despite the lack of long lines or signs of much activity at polling stations, the Central Elections Commission chief claimed that turnout was 91.12% out of almost 3.5 million eligible voters.
 Turkmenistan has not held a free and fair election since it became an independent state in 1991.
 The Turkmenistani people are not only denied the opportunity to choose a candidate to represent them, but they are suffocated by Berdymukhamedov’s regime.

 Azerbaijan also held snap presidential and parliamentary elections this year.
-As expected, President Ilham Aliyev won a seventh term with 92.12% of the vote, according to the Central Elections Commission, and his New Azerbaijan Party maintained its dominance in the Milli Mejlis.
+As expected, President Ilham Aliyev won a fifth consecutive term with 92.12% of the vote, according to the Central Elections Commission, and his New Azerbaijan Party maintained its dominance in the Milli Mejlis.
 However, OSCE election monitors found Azerbaijan’s polling environment restrictive with a lack of pluralism in candidates and opposition.
 Voices of dissent or criticism against the Aliyev regime are suppressed in Azerbaijan, as 319 political prisoners are currently in detention.
 This stranglehold on democracy restricts the ability of the Azerbaijani people to express their views and their right to be heard.

 Likewise, in March of this year, Russia held its presidential election with a predestined outcome of another 6-years of Vladimir Putin.
 According to the country’s Central Elections Commission, Putin received the most votes ever in his 24-year reign, which is viewed as a “sham” by the international community.
 Similar to Turkmenistan and Azerbaijan, Putin’s Russia has exercised strict censorship and dominance in the public sphere with a more aggressive crackdown on criticism against the war in Ukraine, the LGBTQ community, independent media, civil society, and opposition voices with 777 current political prisoners and the death of Alexei Navalny in an Artic penal colony earlier this year.